ipeis/HMCTuning/README.md

 ## Example 1: 2D densities

-In the following gifs you can observe two simple examples on how effective is the training algorithm for wave-shaped (left) and dual-mooon densities.
+In the following gifs you can observe two simple examples on how effective is the training algorithm for wave-shaped (left) and dual-mooon (right) densities.
 Horizontal scaling is automatically increased during training to inflate the proposal for covering the density.

 <p>
   <img src="assets/gifs/training_wave.gif" width="400" />